Sever Disease in Children

 Sever disease can be prevented.
 Have your child:

-- Properly stretch to stay flexible.
+- Correctly stretch to stay flexible.
 Try stretches for the calves, heel cords, and hamstrings.
 Your child should stretch both legs 2 to 3 times a day, holding the stretch for about 20 seconds each time.

 - Strengthen the shin muscles.
 Have your child pull his toes in with a rubber exercise band or a piece of tubing and then stretch them forward.
 Help your child do this exercise 15 times, 3 times a day.

 - Wear shoes with good shock absorbers.
-Also, tell your child not to run on hard surfaces, if possible.
+Also tell your child not to run on hard surfaces, if possible.